Frequently Asked Questions | National Humanities Center

 Can the Center also sponsor my family on an Exchange Visitor visa if I am selected as a Fellow?

 The Center is only designated to sponsor scholars on a J-1 Research Scholar Exchange Visitor visa and their legal spouse and unmarried children under the age of 21 who accompany or later join the Research Scholar Exchange Visitor in North Carolina.
 Legal spouses and children are sponsored on a J-2 Exchange Visitor visa.
 The Center can only sponsor dependents of a Fellow on a J-2 Exchange Visitor visa if the Fellow himself/herself is being sponsored on a J-1 Research Scholar Exchange Visitor visa by the Center as well.
-(In other words, there can be no J-2 Exchanges Visitors if there is not a J-1 Research Scholar Exchange Visitor.)
+(In other words, there can be no J-2 Exchanges Visitors if there is not a corresponding J-1 Research Scholar Exchange Visitor.)

-I am unsure if my institution will provide financial support if I am awarded a residential fellowship at the National Humanities Center.
+I am unsure whether my institution will provide financial support if I am awarded a residential fellowship at the National Humanities Center.
 What type of support can I expect to receive from the Center?

 The Center may be able to provide more than half salary, but it depends on the individual circumstances.
 Upon selection as a Fellow, the vice president for scholarly programs will reach out to discuss the candidate’s funding and Center support.